-- Ensure that staffing of facilities is sufficient to enable enhanced cleaning and disinfection measures.
+- Ensure that staffing of facilities is enough to enable enhanced cleaning and disinfection measures.

 - Any other individuals or entities that use a faith-based organization’s facilities, such as renters or community organizations, must follow the same gathering size limit, physical distancing, and cleaning and disinfection protocols outlined in this document.

 - Parents are encouraged to bring children with them to regular services.
-Operating nursery services is discouraged at this time because infants less than age 1 are at higher risk.
+Nursery/daycare services should refer to the latest childcare guidance from the Maine Office of Child and Family Services.
 Classes for children, such as Sunday schools, should only operate if physical distancing and masking (when age and developmentally appropriate) can be maintained.

-- Church school leaders may refer to guidance for schools.
+- Church school leaders should refer to guidance for schools.